If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 Whilst some things were closed, we still found lots to do in Helsinki in winter.
 The city is home to a great many museums and indoor attractions, which is ideal in winter especially as it can be quite cold – so indoor attractions are perfect!

-We ordered our card online prior to our trip, and picked it up at the Hotel Seurahuone Helsinki.
-This was easy to find, being directly across from the main train station, and near to where the Finnair airport bus terminates in the city.
-It’s also open 24 hours a day.
+We ordered our card online prior to our trip, and picked it up in town.
+The collection point was easy to find, being directly across from the main train station, and near to where the Finnair airport bus terminates in the city.

 Our first port of call was the Suomenlinna Fortress, which required a boat ride to visit.
 The boat journey was included with our Helsinki Card (we just had to scan the reader).